-(7) Procedures for conducting a remedial investigation.
+(a) Using existing information.
+Information obtained before conducting a remedial investigation/feasibility study, such as from an initial investigation or an emergency or other interim action, may be relied upon in the investigation or study and summarized and incorporated by reference in the report to avoid unnecessary duplication.

+(b) Streamlining investigations and studies.
+A remedial investigation/feasibility study should remain flexible and be streamlined when possible to avoid the collection and evaluation of unnecessary information.
+While it may be appropriate to phase investigations at some sites, Ecology encourages expedited investigations.
+For example, using field screening methods to guide investigations and fast turnaround laboratory analyses to provide real-time feedback may be appropriate at some sites.

+((6) Remedial investigations.

-a) Purpose.
-The purpose of the remedial investigation is to collect data necessary to adequately characterize the site for the purpose of developing and evaluating (cleanup action alternatives.
+(a) Purpose.
+The purpose of a remedial investigation is to adequately characterize the site to enable:

-Site characterization may be conducted in one or more phases to focus sampling efforts and increase the efficiency of the remedial investigation.
-Site characterization activities may be integrated with the development and evaluation of alternatives in the feasibility study, as appropriate.
+(i) Cleanup standards to be established under Part VII of this chapter; and

+(ii) Cleanup action alternatives to be developed and evaluated in a feasibility study under subsection (7) of this section.

+b) Work plans.
+A remedial investigation work plan must include all of the following:

+(i) A summary of available information regarding the site and data gaps needing to be addressed by the remedial investigation;

+(ii) A preliminary conceptual site model, including current and potential human and ecological receptors and exposure pathways;

+((iii) Cleanup action alternatives that are likely to be considered in the feasibility study;

+(iv) A health and safety plan meeting the requirements in WAC 173-340-810;

+(v) A sampling and analysis plan meeting the requirements in WAC 173-340-820;

+(vi) A proposed schedule for completing the remedial investigation/feasibility study;

-(b) Scoping activities.
-To focus the collection of data and to assist the department in making the preliminary evaluation required under the State Environmental Policy Act (see WAC 197-11-256), the following scoping activities may be taken before conducting a remedial investigation:
+(vii) Sufficient information to enable Ecology to conduct the preliminary evaluation required under Chapter 43.21C RCW, the State Environmental Policy Act, and WAC 197-11-256;

-i) Assemble and evaluate existing data on the site, including the results of any interim or emergency actions, initial investigations, site hazard assessments, and other site inspections;

-(ii) Develop a preliminary conceptual site model as defined in WAC 173-340-200;

-(iii) Begin to identify likely cleanup levels for the site;

-(iv) Begin to identify likely cleanup action components that may address the releases at the site;

-(v) Consider the type, quality and quantity of data necessary to support selection of a cleanup action; and

-(vi) Begin to identify likely applicable state and federal laws under WAC 173-340-710.

-(
+(viii) Any other information required by Ecology.

-iii) Field investigations.
-Sufficient investigations to characterize the distribution of hazardous substances present at the site, and threat to human health and the environment.
-Where applicable to the site, these investigations shall address the following:
+((c) Investigations.
+Sufficient investigations must be performed to characterize the distribution of hazardous substances present at the site, and the threat they pose to human health and the environment.
+Ecology makes the final determination as to which investigations are needed at the site and the sufficiency of those investigations.
+Where applicable to the site, these investigations must include the following:

-G) Hazardous substance sources.
-A description of and sufficient sampling to define the location, quantity, areal and vertical extent, concentration within and sources of releases.
-Where relevant, information on the physical and chemical characteristics, and the biological effects of hazardous substances shall be provided.
+((i) Hazardous substance sources.
+Confirmed and suspected releases must be investigated to define the location, quantity, areal and vertical extent, concentration within, and sources of hazardous substances.
+Where relevant, information on the physical and chemical characteristics and the biological effects of hazardous substances must be collected;

-B) Soils.
-Investigations to adequately characterize the areal and vertical distribution and concentrations of hazardous substances in the soil due to the release.
-(Properties of surface and subsurface soils that are likely to influence the type and rate of hazardous substance migration, or which are likely to affect the ability to implement alternative cleanup actions shall be characterized.
+((ii) Soils.
+Soils must be investigated to adequately characterize:

+(A) The areal and vertical distribution and concentrations of hazardous substances in soils; and

+(B) The properties of surface and subsurface soils that are likely to influence the type and rate of hazardous substance migration or to affect the ability to implement cleanup action alternatives;
-C) Geology and groundwater system characteristics.
-Investigations of site geology and hydrogeology to adequately characterize the areal and vertical distribution and concentrations of hazardous substances in the groundwater and (those features which affect the fate and transport of these hazardous substances.
-This shall include, as appropriate, the description, physical properties and distribution of bedrock and unconsolidated materials groundwater flow rate and gradient for affected and potentially affected groundwaters; groundwater divides; areas of groundwater recharge and discharge; location of public and private production wells; and

-(groundwater quality data.
+((iii) Groundwater, geology, and hydrogeology.
+Groundwater and the geology and hydrogeology of the site must be investigated to adequately characterize:

+(A) The areal and vertical distribution and concentrations of hazardous substances in the groundwater;

+(B) The geologic features affecting the fate and transport of hazardous substances, such as the type, physical properties (such as permeability, density, and fracture characteristics), and distribution of bedrock and unconsolidated materials;

+(C) The hydrogeological features affecting the fate and transport of hazardous substances, such as:

+(I) Groundwater flow direction, rate, and vertical and horizontal gradients for affected and potentially affected groundwater;

+(II) Groundwater divides;

+(III) Areas of groundwater recharge and discharge;

+(IV) Location of public and private water supply wells; and

+(V) Groundwater quality data;